Biomatrix Theory versus General Systems Theory

 Synergistic contribution

-• Probably the most important contribution of Biomatrix Theory is the integration of the key concepts of other systems thinkers with its unique contributions into a coherent and internally consistent theory of how the biomatrix (or web of life) is organised as a coherent whole in time and space from both a web and field perspective.
+Probably the most important contribution of Biomatrix Systems Theory is the integration of the key concepts of other systems thinkers with its unique contributions into a coherent and internally consistent theory of how the biomatrix (or web of life) is organised as a coherent whole in time and space.

 Visual contribution

-• Biomatrix Theory also adds a visual dimension to systems theory through its graphic alphabet.
+Biomatrix Systems Theory adds a visual dimension to systems thinking through its graphic alphabet.

 List of systems thinkers